Do I Need An Accredited Online Homeschool Curriculum?

 You may be interested in an accredited homeschool curriculum if…

-- You think your student may re-enter traditional school at some point.
-Accredited curricula are more likely to have credits transfer than non-accredited ones.
-Some schools may have strict guidelines in order for credits to count, so be sure to research your local public and private schools to see what they require
+- Accredited curricula are more likely to have credits transfer than non-accredited ones.
+Some schools may have strict guidelines in order for credits to count, so be sure to research your local public and private schools to see what they require.

-- Your child has post-highschool plans that involve college or trade school, where proof of a quality education is especially crucial to have
+- Your child has post-highschool plans that involve college or trade school, where proof of a quality education is especially crucial to have.

-- You’d like to have peace of mind, knowing your child’s curriculum has been vetted and reviewed by an outside source for quality and consistency
+- You’d like to have peace of mind, knowing your child’s curriculum has been vetted and reviewed by an outside source for quality and consistency.

+Interested in Miacademy?
 Any membership option (trial, monthly, annual, and lifetime) will grant access to not only our accredited homeschool curriculum spanning all core subjects and a wide variety of electives, but also our safe, moderated community features!